Listen to this post |

 The Basics

-The systemctl command on most Linux distributions controls your system.
-I’m writing this article to explain using systemctl and journalctl.
-I’ve used the service command in the past, but it has gone out of style.
+The systemctl command on most Linux distributions controls the systemd system and service manager.
+I’m writing this article to explain systemctl and journalctl.
+I’ve used [the service command, but it has gone out of style.
 It’s time for an update.

 Without systems, the systemctl and journalctl commands would not exist.
 The systemd software suite aims to unify service configuration and behavior across systems.
 It’s worth noting that people dislike systemd because it enables tight couplings between software packages and systemd.